Skip to content

 • Tip: These caffeine-free blends need boiling water to unlock their natural sweetness and aroma.

-Use fresh, filtered water whenever possible — the minerals in tap water can mute the flavor.
+• Use fresh, filtered water when possible — minerals in tap water can dull flavor.

 1. Warm your teapot or cup with hot water.

-2. Measure one teaspoon of tea per 8 oz of water.
+2. Measure 1 teaspoon of tea per 8 oz of water.

-5. Strain and enjoy — plain, or with a touch of honey or milk if desired.
+5. Strain and sip — plain, or with honey or milk if you wish.

-Whether you’re steeping a bright Sencha, a warming Chai, or a calming Chamomile, follow the steps above and discover how temperature, timing, and care can transform your tea into something extraordinary.
+Whether it’s a bright Sencha, a warming Chai, or a soothing Chamomile, the right temperature, timing, and mindfulness will transform every cup into something extraordinary.

 ☕ Explore our collection of organic loose leaf teas and discover your perfect cup at Voyage 1610 — where every blend begins a journey.